-lighting is defined as lighting equipment commercial/industrial premises that are classified under the Building Code of Australia (BCA) as:
+Building lighting is defined as lighting equipment affixed to commercial/industrial premises that are classified under the Building Code of Australia (BCA)6 as:

-- ▼ Class 3, 5, 6, 7, 8, 9 or 10(b) buildings, or - ▼ the common areas of a Class 2 building.
+- ▼ Class 3, 5, 6, 7, 8, 9 or 10(b) buildings, or - the common areas of a Class 2 building.

-(Appendix A provides further information on these building classifications.)
+Refer Appendix A for more information on building classifications.

 Effectively, this means the method can be applied to lighting upgrades at most non-residential premises - including industrial facilities, public facilities (such as schools and health centres), office buildings, and shopping centres.
+Additionally the method can be applied to lighting upgrades in stairways, corridors and shared areas of multiple unit residential buildings such as apartment buildings.